Rhoda Delaval, Lady Astley (1725 - 1757)

 Summary

-Oil painting on panel, Rhoda Delaval, Lady Astley (1725 - 1757) by Arthur Pond (London 1701 – Rome 1758), 1750; formerly inscribed with the identity of the sitter (in flowing white script, painted out), at top.
+Oil painting on canvas, Rhoda Delaval, Lady Astley (1725 - 1757) by Arthur Pond (London 1701 – Rome 1758), 1750; formerly inscribed with the identity of the sitter (in flowing white script, painted out), at top.
 Half-length portrait, wearing a laced dress with flowers in her bodice, a straw hat, and holding an open book.

 Full description